< Back to Employment First | Skip to Content

 The visualization below breaks down the hours and wages for those facility-based jobs.

-The bar chart on the left shows you the wages per hour for Reporting Period 2021.
+The bar chart on the right shows you the average wages per hour.

 Facility-Based Employment - Average Hours and Wages